Mining Engineering Degrees: Online Programs

 You can enroll in a master's program to learn more about mine planning, computer-aided design, mining operations and financial aspects of the mining industry.
 This study will include in-depth exploration of ground tunneling and excavation.
 As a Ph.D. student, you'll acquire expertise in an area of specialization, and you might conduct research to solve an existing problem within the mining industry.

 Do I Need a Degree?

 You'll need at least a 4-year degree to work as a mining engineer.
 Some positions may require a graduate education.
 Your work in the field could involve supervising current mining operations or locating natural resource deposits for future excavation projects.
 You also might find a career focused on a particular mine resource, such as coal, gold or silver.

 How Much Can I Earn?

-According to the U.S. Bureau of Labor Statistics (BLS), jobs for mining engineers were forecast to grow by 15% between 2008 and 2018 (www.bls.gov).
-This was due in part to the small number of schools that offered mining engineering programs and the number of professionals who were expected to retire.
-The BLS reported that the median salary in this profession was $87,350 in 2010.
-However, your salary likely will depend on the industry in which you work; those employed in oil and gas exploration earned an average salary of $116,280, while those who worked in the coal industry earned $80,060.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs for mining and geological engineers were forecast to grow by 6% between 2014 and 2024 (www.bls.gov).
+This is due in part to the demand for engineers to conduct feasibility studies and prepare proposals to gain access to areas with mineral deposits.
+The BLS reported that the median salary in this profession was $90,160 in 2014.
+However, your salary likely will depend on the industry in which you work; those employed in oil and gas extraction earned an average salary of $129,220, while those who worked in petroleum and coal products manufacturing earned $176,250.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: